Stability of spin dynamics for a spin-orbit coupled boson in a driven non-Hermitian double well: Abstract

 \section{Abstract}

 We study the stability of spin dynamics for a spin-orbit (SO) coupled boson held in a driven non-Hermitian double-well potential.
-It is surprising to find that when the ratio of the Zeeman field strength to the driving frequency is even, the SO coupling strength can take any value, and suitable parameters can be found to stabilize the quantum spin dynamics of the system.
-However, when the ratio of the Zeeman field strength to the driving frequency is odd, the SO coupling strength can only take integer or half-integer values for the spin dynamics of the system to possibly be stable.
+Under high-frequency approximation, we analytically derive the Floquet states and complex Floquet quasienergies of the system and reveal a striking parity-dependent stability criterion: when the ratio of the Zeeman field strength to the driving frequency $\Omega/\omega$ is even, stable spin dynamics can be achieved for \emph{arbitrary} SO coupling strength.
+However, when $\Omega/\omega$ is odd, stability requires the SO coupling strength to be integer or half-integer values.
+Particularly, we find four types of stability boundary lines for non-zero bias field strength, in sharp contrast to the commonly observed stability regions.
+These results establish a tunable parity-governed mechanism for stabilizing spin dynamics in non-Hermitian cold atomic systems.